 User-xx: The telepresence system shall provide unified (standardized) user operating procedures for end-users to operate it, as for basic features (i.e. open/join and close/leave a multipoint conference).

 {Editor’s note: This is not about user interface.
 Solicit contributions on what functions and operating procedures are needed.}

-Con03: The telepresence system should support functions of FECC (far-end camera control).

-{Editor’s note: Suggest that the proponent amplify this (with the use cases) and resubmit.}

 CONTENTS